 Atmosphere can also be defined as a grand body from the earth surface to the outer space and composed of number of gases.

-The estimated mass of the atmosphere is 5.6 x 1014 metric tones.
+The estimated mass of the atmosphere is 5.6 × 1014 metric tonnes.
 It extends over about 400 km height and meteorological events and effects occur in it.
-The thickness of gaseous envelope is equal to 1% of the earth’s mean radius.
+The thickness of the gaseous envelope is equal to 1% of the earth’s mean radius.

-- It fulfills the biological oxygen demand (BOD) of the animal life.
+- It fulfills the biological oxygen demand (BOD) of animal life.

 - It supplies the necessary precipitation or moisture.

-- It protects the biological life on the planet from harmful extraterrestrial radiations like UV, by absorbing it though ozone.
+- It protects the biological life on the planet from harmful extraterrestrial radiations like UV, by absorbing it through the ozone.

-- It maintains the warmth of the planet through its green house effect, avoiding the temperature to fall to too extreme limits.(The earth’s temperature in the absence of atmosphere would have been +950C (day), and -1450C (Night)
+- It maintains the warmth of the planet through its greenhouse effect, avoiding the temperature to fall to two extreme limits.(The earth’s temperature in the absence of an atmosphere would have been +950C (day), and -1450C (Night)

-- It provides the necessary CO2 which is basic input required to run photosynthesis process in plants to build biomass.
+- It provides the necessary CO2 which is the basic input required to run the photosynthesis process in plants to build biomass.

 - It provides the necessary medium for the transport of pollen.
-Seeds spores and insets.
-Many physical chemical and hydrological processes responsible for weather and climate occur in atmosphere only.
+Seed spores and insets.
+Many physical-chemical and hydrological processes responsible for weather and climate occur in the atmosphere only.

-- Atmosphere is a big reservoir of nitrogen.
-Some plants and microbes can fix this nitrogen for plant growth eg, Azolla pinara Azotobacter.
+- The atmosphere is a big reservoir of nitrogen.
+Some plants and microbes can fix this nitrogen for plant growth e.g., Azolla pinara Azotobacter.